bsanjaykumar560/19CS404-DBMS-Lab-Manual/Experiment7_plsql/readme.md

-# Experiment 6: PL/SQL – Variables, Control Structures and Loops
+# Experiment 7: PL/SQL – Variables, Control Structures and Loops
+## Name: SANJAY KUMAR.B
+## Reg.no:212223220095
 ## AIM
 To write and execute simple PL/SQL programs using variables, loops, and conditional statements.